CANNABIS TEAMSTERS STRIKE THREE DISPENSARIES ON EVE OF FOUR TWENTY

 Workers Demand Better Wages, Retirement Security

+The strike was precipitated by the company demanding that workers at the Niles location remove pro-union buttons while they were on the job, a violation of the National Labor Relations Act.

+"The company's demand that the workers remove their pins is part of a broader pattern of disrespect to their workforce," said Jim Glimco, Local 777 President.
+"GTI is refusing to offer these men and women wages commensurate with the cost of living, or retirement package that is acceptable for Teamsters.
+It's far past time this company recognize the people responsible for all of the success it's had."

-NILES, Ill. and JOLIET, Ill., April 18, 2023 /PRNewswire/ -- Workers at three Rise dispensaries (a subsidiary of Green Thumb Industries) in the Chicagoland area are engaging in an open-ended unfair labor practice (ULP) strike tomorrow, April 19, at 4:20pm.
-It is the first time in the history of Illinois – and one of the first times in American history – that three cannabis dispensaries under the same company umbrella have gone on strike at the same time.
-The workers are demanding the company bargain in good faith and present them with a contract that includes better wages and retirement contributions.
+This is the first time in the history of Illinois – and one of the first times in American history – that three cannabis dispensaries under the same company umbrella have gone on strike at the same time.

+"These workers deserve prosperous, middle-class careers and they're willing to fight for it," said Peter Finn, Teamsters Western Region International Vice President and Food Processing Division Director.
+"They aren't walking off the job by themselves.
+They're walking onto that picket line as one unified front, with the backing of more than 1.2 million Teamsters throughout North America."

+"We're focused on creating a high-quality career here and we need a wage that reflects how valuable we are," said Reilly Drew, a patient care specialist at the Rise Niles dispensary.
+"People think of advancing as moving up the ladder, but in this situation, it's about raising the whole floor up for everyone.
+We want to make this a prosperous industry because it's a profitable industry."

 Founded in 1937, Teamsters Local 777 represents workers in a wide variety of industries throughout the Chicago area.
 For more information, go to teamsters777.org/.